RodrigoCossi/KeyHook/README.md

 The injection process causes **Notepad** (or any target process) to:

-1. **Load your custom DLL** into its memory space Using the `LoadLibraryA` function, the injector forces the target process to load your DLL.
+1. **Load your custom DLL into its memory space**
+   <br> Using the `LoadLibraryA` function, the injector forces the target process to load your DLL.

 2. **Execute the DLL’s `DllMain()` function**
-   This function is called automatically by the system, typically with the reason `DLL_PROCESS_ATTACH`, allowing your code to run as part of the target process.
+   <br> This function is called automatically by the system, typically with the reason `DLL_PROCESS_ATTACH`, allowing your code to run as part of the target process.

 ---